yj199522/webservice/README.md

 * GitHub Workflow to test the packer and deploy the instance in both dev and demo accounts
 * Uploading the most recent code base of the application in the form of a zip file in AWS S3
 * Fetching the uploaded zip file from S3 to continuously deploying the application using Codedeploy Agent
+* Logging the application logs using Cloudwatch Agent

 ## Endpoints
 * /healthz :